PopovEvgeniy/unrarwizard/readme.txt

 Prepare for work

-You can download Unrar here: http://www.rarlab.com/rar_add.htm Put executable file of Unrar to Unrar wizard directory before first start.
+You can download Unrar here: http://www.rarlab.com/rar_add.htm Put the executable file of Unrar to Unrar wizard directory before first start.

 Contact